ataraxao/drex/Introduction.md

 # The Gravity Model: Aligning Price Signals in the Relationship Marketplace

 ## Executive Summary
 The collapse of domestic household formation in the modern West is not a moral failing; it is the predictable result of rational economic agents reacting to misaligned incentives.
-By modeling macroeconomic price signals as gravitational pull, we can perfectly map the current relationship marketplace.
-This paper introduces the **Gravity Model** to explain modern sociological behaviors, **predicts the failure of** common policy interventions, and introduces a two-part structural solution: the **Cooperative Wealth Agreement (CWA)** and a verifying **Clearinghouse**, designed to save the domestic sphere through the privatization and clarification of domestic equity.
+By modeling macroeconomic price signals as gravitational pull, we can map the current relationship marketplace.
+This paper introduces the **Gravity Model** to explain modern sociological behaviors, **predicts the underperformance of** common policy interventions, and introduces a two-part structural solution: the **Cooperative Wealth Agreement (CWA)** and a verifying **Clearinghouse**, designed to save the domestic sphere through the privatization and clarification of domestic equity.

 ---